-The information in Article 3.2 for preliminary design of bridges generally is organized by task in the design process.
+The information in the following articles for preliminary design of bridges generally is organized by task in the design process.
 The sequence of the tasks for a specific design project will not necessarily follow the sequence in this article but, before completing a preliminary design, the designer should review the information on each of the following topics that are applicable.

 - Identification numbers

 - Stream and river crossings

 - Highway Crossings

 - Railroad crossings

 - Pedestrian and Shared Use Path Crossings

 - Superstructures

 - Substructures

 - Cost estimates

-- Preliminary Situation plans
+- Preliminary Situation plans (TS&Ls)

 - Permits and approvals

 - Forms

+- Noise Walls

+- Submittals

+- Zone of Intrusion

+- Temporary Bridges

+- Resiliency/Climate Change

-When developing the site for bridge projects the designer should endeavor to use standard bridges as much as possible.
+When developing the site for bridge projects the designer should endeavor to use standards bridges as much as possible.
 The Bureau has four types of standard bridges described in the superstructures article: